akaris-redhat/blog/cgroups.md

 ### cgroups versions ###

 cgroup comes in 2 versions. cgroups v2 are to replace cgroups v1 eventually.
 However, for reasons of backwards compatibility, both will probably be around for a very long time.

+cgroups v1 have several issues ...
+- uncoordinated development of resource controllers
+- inconsistencies between controllers
+- complex hierarchy management

+Solution: cgroups v2.

+`man 7 cgroups`
+> (...)
+The initial release of the cgroups implementation was in Linux 2.6.24.
+Over  time, various  cgroup controllers have been added to allow the management of various types of resources.
+However, the development of these controllers was  largely  uncoordi‐ nated,  with the result that many inconsistencies arose between controllers and man‐ agement of the cgroup hierarchies became rather complex.
+(A longer  description  of these problems can be found in the kernel source file Documentation/cgroup-v2.txt.)
+(...)

+#### Backwards compatibility ####

+- cgroups v1 is unlikely to be removed
+- cgroups v1 and v2 can coexist
+- cgroups v2 only implemented a subset of v1's functionality
+- users can use resource controllers supported in v2 and use v1 controllers for features which are unsupported in v2

+`man 7 cgroups`
+> (...)
+Although cgroups v2 is intended as a replacement for cgroups v1,  the  older  system continues  to exist (and for compatibility reasons is unlikely to be removed).
+Cur‐ rently, cgroups v2 implements only a subset of the controllers available in  cgroups v1.
+The two systems are implemented so that both v1 controllers and v2 controllers can be mounted on the same system.
+Thus, for example, it is possible to  use  those controllers  that  are  supported  under  version 2, while also using version 1 con‐ trollers where version 2 does not yet support those controllers.
+The only  restric‐ tion here is that a controller can't be simultaneously employed in both a cgroups v1 hierarchy and in the cgroups v2 hierarchy.
+(...)

 #### Which version of cgroups are you running? ####